paragonie/airship-docs/en-us/02-basic-usage/01-Crew.md

 * An author is a public persona, decoupled from your user account, that you can (optionally) share with other users.
+* To invite users to collaborate under an Author identity, you only need the user's Public ID, which is a distinct randomly generated value from their username and display name.

 ## Groups